 Bells and whistles are used for different situations.
 We follow safety rules set by Transport Canada for sounding these warning signals—they're only used when necessary and when we’re required by Transport Canada’s Canadian Rail Operating Rules (CROR).

 If you live near a rail line, you can expect to hear some train bells and whistles.

 Anti-whistling measures depends on the railway design speed, how the crossing is used, and the warning systems in place: for example, flashing lights, bells, and gates.
 A city or town can request to stop whistling.
 Contact your local municipality office who will work with Transport Canada and the railway operator.

 Keeping our tracks clear of vegetation is essential to safe rail operations and maintenance.

-Trees within rail corridors are our responsibility.
-Trees beside the rail corridor on private property are the responsibility of that property owner.
-Any overhanging or leaning branches need to be trimmed to help us maintain safe and clear tracks.
+Trees and branches located within rail corridors are our responsibility.
+Trees beside the rail corridor on private property and branches overhanging onto private property are the responsibility of that property owner.
+Any overhanging or leaning branches over Metrolinx property may need to be trimmed to help us maintain safe and clear tracks and visibility.

 Graffiti is Vandalism

 We share the frustration of local residents that graffiti vandalism is becoming worse and it’s difficult to control what happens in public spaces.
 We’re committed to removing graffiti vandalism along our rail corridors as quickly as possible.